 What do you do to continue learning and building competencies as a provider?

-I participate in a number of continuing education courses and trainings throughout the year out of interest and in order to stay informed of the most effective and evidence-based practices and approaches.
-As a therapist, I am always looking to learn new tools to add to my toolbox so that I can best help my clients.
-I also continue to learn from my clients.
-In addition to this, I teach graduate courses to future counselors in the field.
-I truly enjoy teaching because it challenges me to stay informed and to share my knowledge.
-I enjoy empowering students and helping them hone their skills.
-I enjoy learning from them as well.
-In all my years of practicing, I have always collaborated with other providers (psychiatrists, doctors, psychiatric nurse practitioners, nutritionists, etc.), because I believe it is important for treatment providers across the continuum to share information in order to best help the client.
-Teamwork makes the dream work, right?
+I participate in continuing education courses, training, and reading throughout the year out of interest and in order to stay informed of the most effective practices and approaches.
+In all my years of practice, I have always collaborated with other providers (psychiatrists, doctors, psychiatric nurse practitioners, nutritionists, etc.), because I believe it is important for treatment providers across the continuum to share information in order to best help the client.

 “Therapy is hard work but well worth the investment in yourself; the multitude of rewards will affect all aspects of your life.”